Pinch points and half moons encode Berry curvature: The Model

 We are now in a position to calculate dynamical structure factors.
 Writing ${\bm q} = q\ (\cos\theta,\sin\theta)$ we find

 where $\nu = \pm$ indexes the irrotational and incompressible modes, respectively; $\alpha, \beta = x, y$;

 and, for $D_z=0$, $f(q) \equiv 1$.

 For $D_z=0$, the limit \mbox{$S^{\alpha\beta}_ {\nu} ({\bm q} \to {\bf 0}, \omega)$} is a function of $\theta$, and therefore singular.
-This form of singularity is well--known in the context of spin--liquids, where it is referred to as a ``pinch--point'' \cite{Henley2010,Yan2018,PhysRevResearch.5.L012025}.
+This form of singularity is well--known in the context of spin--liquids, where it is referred to as a ``pinch--point'' \cite{Henley2010,Yan2018}.
 For the flat band associated with incompressible excitations, the pinch point is directly visible in the dynamical structure factor at $\omega = \omega_0$ \cite{Yan2018,Benton2016}.
-Meanwhile, for the dispersing band of irrotational excitations, the pinch--point manifests as crescent--shaped ``half--moons'' in constant--energy cuts for $\omega > \omega_0$ \cite{Yan2018}.
+Meanwhile, for the dispersing band of irrotational excitations, the pinch--point manifests as ``half--moons'' on constant--energy cuts for $\omega > \omega_0$ \cite{Yan2018}.
 These effects are illustrated schematically in Fig.~\ref{fig:summary.trivial}. \footnote{Here and in Fig.~\ref{fig:HAF.LSW}, singular behaviour for ${\bf q} \to {\bf 0}$ is obscured by the finite energy resolution used in making plots of \mbox{$S ({\bm q}, \omega)$}.}.

 Exactly the same phenomenology is found in direct calculations from the microscopic model Eq.~(\ref{eq:H}).
 In Fig.~\ref{fig:HAF.LSW} we present results of linear spin wave (LSW) theory, showing the flat band and dispersing bands found for $J=1$, $h=5$, $D_z = 0$ [Fig.~\ref{Fig.Kagome.SW.dispersion}].
 The pinch point on the flat band is exhibited in Fig.~\ref{Fig.Kagome.SW.1}, while half moons associated with the dispersing band are shown in Fig.~\ref{Fig.Kagome.SW.2}.
-Details of these calculations are given in the {Supplemental Materials}.
+Details of these calculations are given in the Supplemental Materials \footnote{ For completeness, we note that pinch points and half moons can also arise in the ground--state correlations of Kagome magnets, where they provide information about spin liquid states and their instabilites \cite{Mizoguchi2018,Kiese2023}.}.